Ahmed Mahour Bacha

-Mourad Mahour Ahmed Bacha (born 16 June 1961) is an Algerian former track and field athlete who competed in the decathlon and javelin throw.
+Ahmed Mahour Bacha (born 16 June 1961) is an Algerian former track and field athlete who competed in the decathlon and javelin throw.
 Bacha was among the foremost African and Arab decathletes in the 1980s and early 1990s.
+His brother, Mourad Mahour Bacha, was also a notable decathlete and field event athlete.

-He won 23 national titles in his career across decathlon and various field events, including nine javelin titles.
-He was a five-time African champion – four times in decathlon and once in javelin.
-He was also twice the decathlon gold medallist at the All-Africa Games, winning in 1987 and 1991.
-He won three straight decathlon titles at the Arab Athletics Championships from 1981 to 1987 and was a double gold medallist at the 1985 Pan Arab Games, topping both the decathlon and javelin podiums.
+He won 14 national titles in his career across decathlon and various field events, including six javelin titles.
+He was the African champion in the javelin throw in 1985.
+He was also the decathlon gold medallist at the All-Africa Games in 1987.
+He was a double gold medallist at the 1985 Pan Arab Games, topping both the decathlon and javelin podiums.

 Bacha made one appearance at the global level, at the 1983 World Championships in Athletics.
 He failed to record a valid mark in the shot put event and opted not to finish the competition.